MDIL-SNU/SPINNER/docs/outputs/outputs.rst

 4.1 Energy and volume data
 ==========================

- - :code:`totalGen` contains information such as energy, volume, and generation methods of total population.
+ - :code:`totalGen`: information of energy, volume, and generation methods of total population.
- - :code:`totalbest` contains information such as energy, volume, and generation methods of the best structure in each generation.
+ - :code:`totalbest`: information of energy, volume, and generation methods of the best structure in each generation.
- - :code:`BestResults` contains information of best results that are survived in the current generation (updated at each generation)
+ - :code:`BestResults`: information of best results that are survived in the current generation (updated at each generation).
- - :code:`best_history` contains history of BestResults file
+ - :code:`best_history`: history of BestResults file.

  Energy 10000.0 eV in these files means that the structure violates the geometrical constraints or have the same structure as the other structure in the pool.